 The child wants this.
 Her mom wants this.
 And maybe now they actually have a real shot at figuring each other out—who they are now and not who they were when everything went to shit.

-She and I never bonded.
-It was never a natural fit; I was there to provide stability, and I did that.
+She and I were never the most natural fit, but I was there to provide stability, and I did that.

 She thinks fast, always has.
 Everything is a calculation; give her a rule, and she'll find a loophole.
 Give her a choice, and she'll counter before you finish speaking.